 Mr. Jamie Spannos.
 Mr. Spannos is the Global Chief Operating Officer of Newegg.
-In this role, he is responsible for the strategic direction and operational development of Newegg's supply chain operations, managing end-to-end operations for the Company's 32M+ SKUs in more than 1,665 product categories sold into 20 countries across the globe.
-Mr. Spannos also oversees Newegg Logistics, a separate Newegg business unit that provides 3PL services to other e-commerce companies.
-Prior to joining Newegg Inc. in 2018, Mr. Spannos was Senior Vice President of North America Fulfillment and Logistics at FTD.com, where he oversaw all FTD.com and sub-brand operations across 103 drop-ship and internal distribution centers.
-Before his time at FTD.com, Mr. Spannos spent five years heading up distribution for Kraft Heinz Company, managing the company's robust network of 26,500 3PL and Kraft Heinz employees across 128 distribution locations.
+In this role, he is responsible for the strategic direction and development of Newegg's operations as well as executing the Company's long term goals.
+Mr. Spannos also oversees Newegg Media Services, a separate Newegg business unit that provides brand marketing services to other e-commerce companies.
+Prior to joining Newegg Inc. in 2018, Mr. Spannos was Senior Vice President of North America Fulfillment and Logistics at FTD.com from 2017 to 2018, where he oversaw all FTD.com and sub-brand operations across all drop-ship and internal distribution centers.
+Before his time at FTD.com, Mr. Spannos spent five years heading up distribution for Kraft Heinz Company, managing the company's robust network of 3PL and Kraft Heinz employees across all distribution locations.
 In that role, he also played an instrumental part in providing strategic and executional direction in optimizing the company's warehousing infrastructure, in turn unifying several distribution partnership models related to a multitude of company mergers and divestitures.
-And before Kraft Heinz, he served as GM/VP/Managing Director of Home Depot's supply chain during his 12-year tenure with the company.
-He holds the distinction of being the youngest at Home Depot to ascend to the GM role at the time.
-His experience of more than 20 years across a broad range of businesses functions uniquely qualifies Mr. Spannos to continue to expand Newegg's operational excellence, positively impacting Newegg's customers and the many businesses that rely on Newegg's 32L support.
+His experience of more than 20 years across a broad range of business functions uniquely qualifies Mr. Spannos to continue to expand Newegg's operational excellence, positively impacting Newegg's customers and the many businesses that rely on Newegg's Media Services.

 Mr. Montaque Hou.
-Mr. Hou has served as our Chief Technology Officer since May 2021 and was Chief Technology Officer of Newegg Inc. from January 2016 to May 2021.
-In this role, he is responsible for all technical aspects of the Newegg shopping experience, including the website, mobile app and other touchpoints including SMS and email interaction.
-Mr. Hou's global technology team of more than 600 engineers designs, develops and deploys the technology that underpins site design, customer service, Newegg's Marketplace, resource planning, logistics and inventory management of more than 100M unique SKUs.
-The technical development under Mr. Hou's direction infuses the latest data science, machine learning and artificial intelligence to enhance the shopping experience with search personalization and product recommendations, as well as safeguards that deter fraudulent activity and eliminate counterfeit product listings on Newegg's Marketplace.
-Under Mr. Hou's stewardship, Newegg built and maintains its reputation of pioneering new e-commerce user experiences through customer-driven innovations, personalizing the shopping experience to deliver an intuitive, rewarding shopping experience.
-Newegg recently became the first major e-commerce company to offer a native Dark Mode, further cementing the Company's position as a leading e-commerce innovator.
+Mr. Hou has served as Newegg's Chief Information Security Officer since December 2022.
+In this role, Mr. Hou has broad oversight over identifying and mitigating cyber threats, developing security policies and procedures, and ensuring compliance with industry regulations and standards.
+He also works closely with other executives and departments to integrate security into all aspects of the organization's operations.
+From January 2016 to November 2022, he served as our Chief Technology Officer and was Chief Technology Officer of Newegg Inc. from January 2016 to May 2021.
+In his prior role as Chief Technology Officer, he was responsible for all technical aspects of the Newegg shopping experience, including the website, mobile app and other touchpoints including SMS and email interaction.
+Mr. Hou's global technology team designs, develops and deploys the technology that underpins site design, customer service, Newegg's Marketplace, resource planning, logistics and inventory management.
+The technical development under Mr. Hou's direction infuses data science, machine learning and artificial intelligence to enhance the shopping experience with search personalization and product recommendations, as well as safeguards that deter fraudulent activity and eliminate counterfeit product listings on Newegg's Marketplace.
 Prior to Mr. Hou's tenure as CTO, he held various technical positions at Newegg, including Solutions Architect, Director of Technology Strategy and Chief Architecture Engineer.
 Mr. Hou holds a Master of Science in analytical chemistry from Tongji University in Shanghai.